lgsvl/data-marketplace-hyperledger-fabric/README.md

   blockchain-org2peer1-7794d9b8c5-sn2qf   1/1       Running   0          4m
   ```

 As mentioned above, the script joins all peers on one channel `dmp`, install chaincode on all peers and instantiate chaincode on the channel.
 It means we can execute an invoke/query command on any peer and the response should be same on all peers.
 Please note that in this pattern tls certs are disabled to avoid complexity.
 In this pattern, the CLI commands are used to test the network.
-For running a query against any peer, need to get into a bash shell of a peer, run the query and exit from the peer container.
-You can also use the [data marketplace REST API]
+For running a query against any peer, you need to get into a bash shell of a peer, run the query and exit from the peer container.
+You can also use the [data marketplace REST API].

 Use the following command to get into a bash shell of a peer: